 Memorial Park Improvements

-Each meeting is drop-in and staff will be available to discuss the proposed elements of the project.
+Public meetings are drop-in and staff will be available to discuss proposed designs of the project.

 Dog Park Improvements

-Improvements to the dog park are being provided by a partnership between Athens Clarke County Leisure Services and ACC Public Utilities Department through a Priority Sewer System Improvements Project.
+Improvements to the dog park are being provided by a partnership between Athens-Clarke County Leisure Services and ACC Public Utilities Department through a Priority Sewer System Improvements Project.
 This project will require the re-routing of the existing sewer line through the dog park and re-grading of the dog park to create an access drive for utility service vehicles.
 Improvements to the dog park will include improved ADA access, a pet water fountain, new seating throughout the park, a covered shade structure with a concrete pad and seating, and improved fencing around the dog park.
-Construction of this project is scheduled to start late June 2022.
+Construction of this project started in late Summer 2022 and is scheduled to conclude in Fall 2023.
 Site furniture, shade structure, and the additional cost for upgrading the dog park fence to a 5' no climb fence will be provided by 2020 SPLOST Project #20.
 The remainder of this project is funded by the Priority Sewer Improvements Project.

 Bear Hollow Zoo Improvements